 The coelom is one of the characteristic features of metazoans.
 The true coelom is a body cavity formed during embryo development from the three germinal layers.
+The body cavity meaning a fluid filled space that can accomodate organs.
 The coelom is lined by mesodermal epithelium cells.
 Presence or absence of coelom is one of the criteria for classifying animals.

 The animal kingdom is divided into three groups on the basis of the nature of coelom.

 “The coelom is the fluid-filled body cavity present between the alimentary canal and the body wall.”

 The true coelom has a mesodermal origin.
 It is lined by mesoderm.
 The peritoneal cavity present in the abdomen and similar spaces around other organs such as lungs, heart are parts of the coelom.
 Coelom differs in its structure and formation process.

 There are three types of structural body formation present in animals related to coelom:

 Coelom is absent.
 The blastocoel is completely occupied by mesoderm.
 E.g. Porifera, Coelenterata and Flatworms (Platyhelminthes).
 There is only spongocoel or coelenteron present.